 - Reported scores must be no older than 2 years.

 International students should be aware that in addition to your TOEFL score meeting our minimum standards, we require that all admitted international students take the English Language test provided by the University upon arrival to MSU.
 International students are required to take this test prior to enrolling for courses and placement into courses will be done, according to the test results.
 If for some reason you do not pass the test, you will be required to take a semester of English Language courses at your expense, and may not be able to enroll for any additional academic courses.
 Once you have successfully completed the English Language courses you will be removed from provisional to regular status.
 For more information about the ELC test you may visit their website.
 For up-to-date information on tuition and fees please visit the tuition calculator.

 Please note that the department will only accept hard copies of official transcripts in an envelope sealed by the issuing institution.
-All other materials should be reported electronically through the applicant portal or reported via ETS to the university.
+All other materials should be reported electronically through the applicant portal.
 Do not send a hard copy of supporting materials that should be submitted electronically in the applicant portal; the hard copies will not be accepted by the department.

 Questions?
-Additional information on the application process for the Advertising Master's Program and the Public Relations Master's program may be obtained from:
+Additional information on the application process for the Master's in Advertising and Public Relations program may be obtained from: